spectruler/cifar-10/README.md

 # CIFAR_10
-    CIFA_10 is multi-label classification problem where it has 10 classes [ airplane,automobile,bird,cat,deer,dog,frog,horse,ship,truck ], comparised of images with shape (32,32,3).
+    CIFA 10 is data-set which can be considered as multi-label classification problem where it has 10 classes [ airplane,automobile,bird,cat,deer,dog,frog,horse,ship,truck ], comparised of images with shape (32,32,3).
-    Given code uses tensorflow and its high abstraction based keras framework to use MLP (Multiperceptron) and CNN (Convolutional Neural Network) to classifiy each category
+    Given code uses tensorflow and its high abstraction based keras framework to use MLP (Multi-layer Perceptron) and CNN (Convolutional Neural Network) to classifiy each category

 # Installation
-To run this, install
+To run this, install these dependencies:
 ``` python
 pip install numpy
 pip install matplotlib